balopez83/Sony_Vaio_VGN-NW320F_Hackintosh/README.md

 ## *** NOTICE ***
 ### Initial support of macOS on the Sony Vaio VGN-NW320F has been achieved.
 Should work on other VGN-NWxxxx models and possibly other similar speced Core 2 Duo computers as I am striving to make this EFI independent of full DSDT edits as was commonplace back when this computer was mainstream.
 This EFI is not for use yet as a daily driver though I suspect if you still have this computer its not being used as a daily driver anyway.
 ### The GMA4500MHD graphics chipset is not nor will ever be supported.
-### At this time graphics resolution is at a non-native stretched resolution pending implementation of a GMA3100/4000 hack to gain native resolution.
 ### QE/CI (A.K.A.
 Acceleration) is not nor will ever be achieved.
 This means some tasks may result in screen glitches or slugishness due to VESA mode support only.

 ## Sony Vaio VGN-NW320F Specifications: